Undergraduate Program Director: Prof. Elizabeth Schifano

 What is the role of my Statistics advisor in helping me with course selection?

-- Your Statistics faculty advisor will serve as your point of contact for questions on academic matters relating to statistics courses, internships, research, potential graduate school applications, etc.
+- Your Statistics advisor will serve as your point of contact for questions on academic matters relating to statistics courses, internships, research, potential graduate school applications, etc.

 - Related Courses: you need not worry about filling Related course credits, because Mathematics serves as a related area for Statistics and vice versa.